-Cape Lookout National Seashore is grateful for the commitment of Student Conservation Association resource assistants Megan McAndrew and Becky Witinok-Huber.
+Cape Lookout National Seashore is grateful for the commitment of Student Conservation Association resource assistants Tiffany Harvey, Elena Grillo and T.J.
+Mascia.
 Their dedication and enthusiasm was crucial to the success of an intensive turtle-monitoring program.
-A special thanks is also given to park volunteers Charles and Kay Lewis for their continuing work on Shackleford Banks.
-The park also appreciates the assistance from Keith Rittmaster, Allen Brooks, and Natalie Woods on South Core Banks.
+The park also appreciates the continued assistance from Keith Rittmaster, Allen Brooks, and Natalie Woods on South Core Banks.